hy727/COMET/README.md

-# Code sample description: In this project, I contributed to data preprocessing, proposed the model design, conducted baseline comparison experiments, co-authored the paper, and participated in the rebuttal.
-Below are the details of the paper.
+## Code sample description:
+During my research internship at the University of North Carolina at Charlotte, I worked on this project.
+I contributed to data preprocessing, proposed the model design, performed baseline comparison experiments, co-authored the paper, and participated in the rebuttal.
+Below are the paper's details.

 # Contrast Everything: A Hierarchical Contrastive Framework for Medical Time-Series (Neurips 2023)

 #### Authors: